-The student's Progress Coach or Student Services Manager for Wellbeing or Safeguarding or Learning Support Manager should approach the student and explain to them, in a supportive and understanding manner, that concerns about their fitness to study have been raised.
+The student's Progress Coach, EHCP Coordinator or the Wellbeing and Inclusion Manager should approach the student and explain to them, in a supportive and understanding manner, that concerns about their fitness to study have been raised.

 The nature of the concerns should be clearly identified to the student and the Progress Coach should talk to the student and encourage them to discuss the issues.
 The Progress Coach will attempt to resolve the issue through discussions with the student.
 The student should be given the opportunity to explain their views and be encouraged to think about using one or more of the support services offered by the College or by signposted external agencies.
 It may be appropriate to look at making reasonable and appropriate special arrangements to enable the student to study effectively.